fishinnabarrel/AutoSim/README.md

 ## AutoSim 1.3

-### Introduction:
+### Introduction
-AutoSim is an [AutoIt](https://www.autoitscript.com/site/) script that automates the tedious button mashing required to simulate multiple seasons with [Diamond Mind Baseball](http://www.diamond-mind.com/) and import the results into the DMB Encyclopedia.
+AutoSim is an [AutoIt](https://www.autoitscript.com/site/) script that simulates keystrokes and mouse clicks to automate the tedious button mashing required to run multiple simmed seasons with [Diamond Mind Baseball](http://www.diamond-mind.com/) and import the results into the DMB Encyclopedia.

 ![AutoSim v1.3](images/AutoSim_1.3.png)

+### Download
+A precompiled binary of the latest version is available on the [releases](https://github.com/fishinnabarrel/AutoSim/releases/latest) page.

-### Getting started:
+### Getting started
 AutoSim will run from any disk location and does not need to be installed.
 The program looks for the DMB11 and DMB11 Encyclopedia executable files in their default installation folders -- "C:\dmb11" and "C:\dmbenc11".
 If you have DMB or the encyclopedia installed somewhere other than the defaults you can easily change the program folders through the **Options** menu on the AutoSim main menu.

 Before starting AutoSim make sure that you have made any desired league or organization adjustments from within DMB and that you have created a new encyclopedia database to store your results in the DMB Encyclopedia.

-### Running AutoSim:
+### Running AutoSim
 AutoSim will determine the active database and encyclopedia and display them.
 If you would like to change one of these values you must change the active database or the active encyclopedia from within the respective program.

 Open the **Options** menu and select **Refresh active database** to update the display once you have made the change(s).
 Before beginning you can change the number of seasons that you would like to simulate and the season that you would like to begin counting from by entering new values in the appropriate boxes.